A transformational project

 “We normally go through a process of printing out every single sheet that’s going to be issued to the client, putting initials of every project lead that needs to review it,” said Steph Cook, a Cottee Parker architect.
 “And then it gets passed around the office from one to another, and everybody tries to use a different colour pen so you can identify who’s actually done what.”

 This manual circulate-and-review process was time consuming.
 Documents would sit on one architect’s desk for a day, with as many as 10 project leads needed to review a set of documents.
-“That’s 10 days almost that you can spend on an annotation process,” Cook said.
+“That’s 10 days almost that you can spend in a markup process,” Cook said.

 “Documents would get lost with just the amount of paper that is around,” said Erina Tibaldi, a Cottee Parker documentation team leader.
 The firm estimates that Queen’s Wharf will ultimately require nearly five times the number of documents than a normal single office tower.
 “You end up with piles and piles of paper on your desk.
 It’s a bit hard to manage.”

-“If you wanted to go back and check an annotation that had been done before,” Tibaldi added, “it was a bit hard to find a particular sheet that had that hand annotation on it to prove that you'd been told to do that particular annotation.”
+“If you wanted to go back and check a markup that had been done before,” Tibaldi added, “it was a bit hard to find a particular sheet that had that hand markup on it to prove that you’d been told to do that particular markup.”